firebolt-db/firenewt/README.md

 #### Running Concurrency Benchmarks

-To run a specific benchmark, download relevent query history scripts from `s3://firebolt-benchmarks-requester-pays-us-east-1/firenewt/1tb/sql/queries` folder and execute the corresponding script `tools/run_firenewt_concurrent_qps.py` with the desired concurrency level and the paths to the query history files as arguments.
+To run a specific benchmark, download relevant query history scripts from `s3://firebolt-benchmarks-requester-pays-us-east-1/firenewt/1tb/sql/queries` folder and execute the corresponding script `tools/run_firenewt_concurrent_qps.py` with the desired concurrency level and the paths to the query history files as arguments.